oplS17projects/redesigned-doodle/README.md

 ### First Milestone (Sun Apr 9)
 Which portion of the work will be completed (and committed to Github) by this day?
--We will do the first 6 examples (until gapped-lines)
+-We will do the first 6 examples (until gapped-lines) and also be done with the user interface.

 ### Second Milestone (Sun Apr 16)
 Which portion of the work will be completed (and committed to Github) by this day?